pyne/pyne/docs/source/devsguide/simplesim.rst

    as they are in MCNP.
 This is fine for the simulations, since those are expected to be subclassed for a specific code.
 However, the system supposed to be completely code-independent.

+MCNP Macrobody facets
+   In MCNP, the user is able to specify a facet of a macrobody surface on a cell card (i.e. 3.2 is facet 2 of surface 3).
+Preliminary work has been done to implement this, but this is not functional.

 *******************